Tim Leffel Compares and Contrasts the Best Travel Guides for Argentina

 So how are today’s guides stacking up?
 I put five Argentina guides to the test for a recent 3-week trip to four provinces, using them to plan ahead and carrying several with me.
 I traveled at different budget levels at different times because of writing assignments I had, so I was able to test how they performed for backpackers and for vacationers with more money.
 As a specific test, I paid close attention to how much space they devoted to a tourist site that is not on the main circuit: the northern wine-producing town of Cafayate, near the Quebrada de Cafayate canyon.
 I also used a separate slim food book to see whether that information added substantially to what was in the guidebooks.
 What follows is a rundown on the findings.

-Like most Lonely Planet guidebooks, these 499 pages of content can best be described as “solid.”
+Like most Lonely Planet guidebooks, this can best be described as “solid.”
 If you have used their guides before and liked them, you’ll find this the easiest book to navigate, with maps that are simple to decipher, a good quick reference guide inside the cover, a table of contents right after the pretty opening photos, and a good index.
 As far as content goes, it didn’t really stand out anywhere, but it did the job.
 Dining choices are slim, which seems odd in a country where food and wine are so much a part of the experience.

 Best for: LP fans who like the format, those who need a good handle on prices, and those who won’t walk two blocks without consulting a map.